Integralist/integralist.co.uk/content/page/resume.md

 > **Fastly**...

 ### 2023

+- **What**: Moved into a new "Customer Developer Tools" team, responsible for managing, developing and maintaining/supporting the various tools Fastly customers use to interact with our platform.
+  **Why**: My responsibilities were growing beyond the boundaries of the Developer Relations team.
+  **Impact**: I was able to focus more of my time and energy on supporting these critical customer developer tools.

+- **What**: Invited to join internal API Working Guild.
+  **Why**: I'm the core maintainer for Fastly's Terraform provider(s), CLI and multiple API clients, so my insight and expertise in those areas were important for ensuring the quality of our new API design.
+  **Impact**: I've been able to help guide the design of the API to account for specialised consumer cases that otherwise would have been neglected.

 - **What**: Rewrote Fastly's (very complex) Terraform provider from scratch (https://github.com/Integralist/terraform-provider-fastly-framework).
   **Why**: New HashiCorp framework was incompatible with their previous SDK and so it was important we started migrating before HashiCorp published a deprecation notice.
   **Impact**: Customers will benefit from a more modern provider implementation and a whole bunch of long standing bugs resolved.